cshum/levi/README.md

 Index document identified by `key`. `value` can be object or string.
 Use object fields for `value` if you want field boost options for search.

+All fields are indexed by default.
+Set `options.fields` object to specify fields to be indexed.

 ```js
 // string as value
 lv.put('a', 'Lorem Ipsum is simply dummy text.', function (err) { ... })